With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Athens County, OH.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Athens County, Ohio may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Chillicothe Va Medical Center Athens Cboc is a mental health facility in Athens County, OH, located at 510 West Union Street, 45701.
+Chillicothe Va Medical Center Athens Cboc is a mental health treatment center in Athens County, OH, located at 510 West Union Street, 45701 zip code area.
 Chillicothe Va Medical Center Athens Cboc provides outpatient treatment and telemedicine/telehealth.
-Chillicothe Va Medical Center Athens Cboc provides psychotropic medication, group therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Chillicothe Va Medical Center Athens Cboc offers cognitive behavioral therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Chillicothe Va Medical Center Athens Cboc also supports veterans.
-Some other services available at Chillicothe Va Medical Center Athens Cboc include suicide prevention services, housing services and family psychoeducation.
+Additional services at Chillicothe Va Medical Center Athens Cboc consist of family psychoeducation, housing services and diet and exercise counseling.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.